 Monetary policy is determined by the South African Reserve Bank which is independent of Government and follows a generally conservative monetary policy involving inflation targeting.
 Unlike several other African countries, South Africa's growth rates have been sluggish since 2008.
-GDP growth of under 1% is estimated by the World Bank in 2016.
+GDP growth of under 1% is expected in 2018.
 Inflation is about 5%.